juechemparathy/JChatter/README.md

-JChatter - Simple chat application
+JChatter - Simple chat application on Node.js
 ========

-This is a chat application from the book Node.js in Action.
+This is a chat application from the book 'Node.js in Action'.
-Getting my hands dirty on how to organize node modules and on how asynchronous programming works.
+Getting my hands dirty on:

-After Effects:
-Got some idea from the asynchrounous model.Will add it as a seperate project.
+1.How to organize Node.js modules.
+2.How asynchronous programming works.
+3.Event Loop architecture